- China Tours +

 The Dragon Boat Festival is an important public holiday.
 Chinese people will have one day's holiday, but it is officially proclaimed as a 3-day holiday (including the two weekend days).

-In 2018, most Chinese people will be off work from Saturday (June 16) to Monday (June 18), and will be back at work on Tuesday, June 19.
+In 2020, most Chinese people will be off work from Thursday (June 25) to Saturday (June 27), and will be back at work on Sunday, June 28.

 The Dragon Boat Festival was originally selected into the first batch of National Intangible Cultural Heritage items on May 20th, 2006.
 On October 30th, 2009, it was added to the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.